SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Experiment

-\textbf{Hallucination benchmarks.} \ourmethod~is evaluated on four state-of-the-art hallucination benchmarks: CHAIR \citep{Rohrbach2018ObjectHI}, SHR \citep{Zhao2023BeyondHE}, POPE \citep{Li2023EvaluatingOH} and AMBER \citep{Wang2023AnLM}.
-CHAIR and SHR evaluate hallucinations in generative tasks (e.g., describing images), POPE focuses on hallucination evaluation in discriminative tasks (e.g., answering yes/no questions about object presence in an image), and AMBER is a hybrid benchmark covering both generative and discriminative tasks.
-We provide detailed descriptions of these benchmarks and their evaluation metrics in Appendix~\ref{A: exp setting}.
+\textbf{Hallucination benchmarks.} We evaluate \ourmethod~on four state-of-the-art hallucination benchmarks: CHAIR~\citep{Rohrbach2018ObjectHI}, SHR~\citep{Zhao2023BeyondHE}, POPE~\citep{Li2023EvaluatingOH}, and AMBER~\citep{Wang2023AnLM}.
+CHAIR and SHR evaluate hallucinations in open-ended generative tasks, POPE focuses on discriminative object-presence questions, and AMBER covers both generative and discriminative settings.
+Detailed descriptions of these benchmarks and their evaluation metrics are provided in Appendix~\ref{A: exp setting}.